The Story

 Reference: Matthew 27:19 (New Testament)

-Written around A.D.
-38, it describes her life in Jerusalem, her personal impression of Jesus Christ and the miracles He performed, and her own conversion to Christianity.
+The manuscript describes her life in Jerusalem, her personal impression of Jesus Christ, the miracle she witnessed, and her own conversion to Christianity.
 It also recounts the horrific circumstances surrounding His Sentencing, and addresses the effect His Death and Resurrection had on those immediately involved.

 As Claudia watched Christ’s death walk to Golgotha, she mentions eerie changes in the surroundings.
 The sky filled with dark angry clouds, earthquakes shook the palace and a thick fog began to form.
 Later that day, her terrified servant breathlessly announced the tearing of the Temple Curtain.